The Twitch Graveyard

 • ☠️ Bookmarks: May 2013 - August 2016

-Twitch Bookmarks allowed users to bookmark particular moments of a VOD that you could quickly jump back into.
-While there's no official end date, it appears that once Clips were made available in 2016, there was no more need for Bookmarks.
+Twitch Bookmarks allowed users to bookmark particular moments of a VOD that they could quickly jump back into.
+While there's no official end date, once Clips were made available in 2016, there was no more need for Bookmarks.

 • ☠️ Top Broadcaster Program: June 2015 - 2016

 The Twitch Top Broadcaster Program was a promotion to reward top broadcasters for their success.
-Broadcasters who had 3000 average viewership would receive a unique Twitch track jacket, VIP party access, and corporate partnerships.
+Broadcasters with an average viewership of 3000 would receive a unique Twitch track jacket, VIP party access, and corporate partnerships.

 2014 Deaths